 The gritty texture of henna when properly mixed acts as a fine-toothed comb for nits.
-The acidic solutions that are commonly mixed with henna (lemon juice, etc.) also break down the glue-like substance that nits use to attached to hair strands.
-Additionally, the muddy, sticky qualities of henna makes it perfect for smothering the live bugs that are roaming the scalp.
+The acidic solutions that are commonly mixed with henna (lemon juice, etc.) also break down the glue-like substance that nits use to attach to hair strands.
+Additionally, the muddy, sticky qualities of henna make it perfect for smothering the live bugs that are roaming the scalp.

 - Fine-toothed comb

 - Morrocco Method henna

 To use henna as a head lice treatment, prepare and apply henna as normal.
 Use cling wrap or a shower cap and keep the henna on your head for at least three hours.
 After rinsing, comb your hair using the fine-toothed comb and let dry.
 For particularly bad infestations, Artemisia absinthium has been shown to improve effectiveness of henna for lice removal.
 Mix 25g of Artemisia absinthium with each 100g of henna.